Diversification may be a defensive strategy, but it is a good one to employ

-When we talk about mutual fund investments and the advantages an investor derives from them, we list out a lot of advantages.
+When we talk about mutual fund investments and the benefits an investor derives from them, we list out a lot of advantages.
 However, the one that stands out above the rest is diversification.
 The theory of diversification is very simple.
 All investments don't do well simultaneously.
-The normal state is for some investments to do well and for others to not do as well or to even do badly at a given time.
-If you happen to be over-invested in something that is doing badly at a given time and not at another, then you are going to have a problem.
+The normal state is for some investments to do well and for others to not do as well or to even perform badly at a given time.
+If you happen to be over-invested in something that is performing poorly at a given time, then you are going to have a problem.

-The promise of diversification is that it saves you from the poor performance of a narrow set of investments.
+The promise of diversification is that it saves you from the unfavourable performance of a narrow set of investments.
 If a particular company or sector is suffering, having only a limited exposure to it helps.
-Other than sector-wise diversification, it is useful to also diversify with respect to company size, as there may be times when only smaller or larger companies are doing well or poorly.
+Other than sector-wise diversification, it is useful to also diversify with respect to company size, as there may be times when only smaller or larger companies are doing good or bad.
 Diversification can also be geographical, and involves investing in foreign stocks, generally through international funds that are offered by Indian fund companies.

 Theory and practice